stumblefiend/jeremy.pugh/_posts/2024-04-17-technical-writer-job-search.md

 image: assets/images/repository.png
 ---

 Are you a technical writer looking to stand out in a competitive job market?
 Are you eager to demonstrate your skills and commitment to potential employers?
 Look no further – actively contributing to company repositories and documentation could be the game-changer you've been searching for.
+I know it has helped me impress companies in the past.
+I was even told by one docs manager that I was at the top of their list of 5 candidates because I'd already been doing my homework and getting to know their processes, systems, and documentation.

+The commits don't have to be large but must be meaningful and should demonstrate what insights you have to offer.
+For instance, at New Relic, I made a simple page that removed a repeat word and that was enough for the hiring manager to take note and mention they were impressed with the commit in my interview.
+Pro tip: ensure you make the commit from a GitHub account that matches your name and not an account with a made-up username.

+What if there is no docs repo?
+If a company doesn't have an opensource doc site, find an open source repo of theirs and simply clean up the readme or contribution guidelines in one of their code repos.
+You'd be surprised how grateful they will be to have clearer instructions!

 ## Why Does it Matter?